-LECTURE: 2 contact hours per week and LABORATORY: 3 contact hours per week.
+LECTURE: 36 contact hours per semester and LABORATORY: 54 contact hours per semester

 This course is an introduction to three-dimensional sculptural principles, techniques, and concepts utilizing a wide range of materials and practices.
 Various sculpture methods are practiced with attention to creative self-expression and historical context.